 Everyone needs a way of staying on track and motivated, and this is a good way to just that.
 Plus, it gives you something to refer back to in the future, as I’ve done in this blog post.

 Hundreds of thousands of people track their food, with a large majority using MFP.
-Whilst the forums can become a nasty place at times, because of keyboard warriors and all that, it’s actually a great platform for support alongside like minded people.
+Whilst the forums can be full of trolls, it’s actually a great platform for support alongside like minded people.

-General weight loss aside, if you’re looking to achieve an extreme goal such as competing in a bikini competition, then calorie counting and macro counting are two things you will need to do.
-Why?
-Because making sure you’re eating the right amount of protein, carbohydrates and fats, as well as calories, is said to be crucial for the ultimate ‘lean’ physique, and it’s something that professional athletes take extremely seriously.
-If you ever hear a gym-goer say they’re “on a cut”, you know they mean business.
+General weight loss aside, if you’re looking to achieve an extreme goal such as competing in a bikini competition, then calorie counting and macro counting are two things you will need to do simultaneously.
+If you ever hear a gym-goer say they’re “on a cut” or “a bulk”, you know they mean business.

 If like me you cling onto things easily when in desperate search of answers, then there’s every chance that calorie counting will become your worst enemy.
 I got to the point where I’d break down if I went ten calories over my daily limit, which is absolutely ludicrous.
 If you’re going to give it a whirl, just remember that going a bit over or being a little under one day really isn’t the end of the world.

 Yes, calorie counting might help you reach your weight loss goals, but what about the other important things like enjoying life, making progress with your physical strength, and keeping on top of your mental health?
-Back in 2014 I would have been like “yeah right ok”, but now, I can’t stress how important those factors are.
 Mind and soul over physique, every single time.

-Do not ‘do a Katie’ and sit there in every restaurant you ever go to desperately trying to log your meal, neglecting your family and friends around you.
-It really is not worth it.
+Do not sit there in every restaurant you ever go to desperately trying to log your meal, neglecting your family and friends around you.
+It really is not worth it, trust me.
 Just make a healthy choice, enjoy the food, and estimate your calories once you’re home.
 If you’ve gone over, so what?
-You ate a damn good meal with even better company.
-Seriously, don’t lose out on 95% of your life just to weight 5% less.
-Been there, done that, it’s s***.
+Don’t lose out on 95% of your life just to weight 5% less.